ibm-cloud-docs/citrix-netscaler-vpx/migrating-netscaler-to-las.md

 * The required actions will require appliance reboots, resulting in temporary service disruption.
 * The update can't be performed on a live system and must be completed during a scheduled maintenance window.
-* Completing the licensing transition requires coordination between your appliance administrator and IBM Support to exchange the information needed to generate the new licensing data.
+* Completing the licensing transition requires coordination between your appliance administrator and IBM Support to exchange the information that is needed to generate the new licensing data.

 Customers are strongly encouraged to begin planning for the required maintenance window and associated downtime as early as possible.
 {: important}